996icu/996.ICU/README.md

 Where are the issues?
 ---

-Even with interaction limits on, the issues area was totally out of control.
+Even with interaction limits on the issues area was totally out of control.
 So I **personally** decided to switch it off, not by GitHub or others.